-4.4.2.8 To direct local municipalities to delineate major transit station areas identified on Map 1B and Appendix 2 and identify minimum density targets in number of residents and jobs per hectare as shown in Appendix 2.

-4.4.2.9 That local municipalities shall establish policies in their official plan, other implementation documents and appropriate zoning, for major transit station areas shown on Map 1B and Appendix 2 that address the following:

-- a. land use designations with minimum and maximum heights and densities that will achieve the minimum density target in each MTSA; - b. the role and planned function of each MTSA within the municipality; - c. policies to achieve the objectives of Transit Supportive Development including the planning for transit supportive densities, uses, multimodal access and active transportation connections in support of the Region's transit infrastructure investments; - d. strategies to promote the development of safe, attractive and compact mixed-use pedestrian environments aimed to attract and retain jobs and employment uses in employment areas and on employment lands identified in local municipal official plans and secondary plans within major transit station areas. - e. policies to enhance connectivity and customer experience including design elements to assist with wayfinding and defining gateways/entrances to station stops; - f. planning for commuter pick-up/drop-off areas within major transit station areas integrated into development, where appropriate; - g. connections to local and regional transit services within major transit station areas to support transit service integration, where appropriate; - h. policies that prohibit the establishment of land uses and built forms that would adversely affect the achievement of the minimum density targets prescribed in Appendix 2; - i. residents to jobs ratio targets to ensure live work opportunities and an appropriate balance of jobs to population; - j. affordable housing targets with a minimum requirement that 35% of new housing units in major transit station areas be affordable, to offer a range of compact housing forms and tenures, and intrinsically affordable units for low- and moderate-income households; and - k. policies that support implementation of inclusionary zoning.

-4.4.2.10 That the following stations are not protected MTSAs per the Planning Act as locations and boundaries require finalization, further approvals and protection through an amendment to this Plan in consultation with local municipalities:

-- a.
-Subway stations along the Yonge North Subway Extension in Markham and Vaughan - b.
-GO train stations at Mulock GO in Newmarket, Kirby GO in Vaughan and Gormley GO in Richmond Hill; and c. preliminary stations along Jane Street.

-4.4.2.11 To encourage collaboration between public and private sectors, such as joint development projects within major transit station areas, where possible.

-4.4.2.12 That development applications along Regional Corridors outside of MTSAs shall have regard to local context and impact on achieving the Regional intensification hierarchy outlined in policy 4.1.3.

-4.4.2.13 That the scale and form of development along the Yonge Street Regional Corridor where it traverses the Oak Ridges Moraine address the local context, features and functions of the Oak Ridges Moraine to the satisfaction of the local municipality.
+- 4.4.41 To direct local municipalities to delineate major transit station areas identified on Map 1B and Appendix 2 and identify minimum density targets in number of residents and jobs per hectare as shown in Appendix 2. - 4.4.42 That local municipalities shall establish policies in their official plan, other implementation documents and appropriate zoning, for major transit station areas shown on Map 1B and Appendix 2 that address the following: - a.
+Land use designations with minimum and maximum heights and densities that will achieve the minimum density target in each major transit station area based on local context and conditions; - b.
+The role and planned function of each major transit station area within the municipality; - c.
+Policies to achieve the objectives of transit supportive development including the planning for transit supportive densities, uses, multimodal access and active transportation connections in support of the Region's transit infrastructure investments; - d.
+Strategies to promote the development of safe, attractive and compact mixed-use pedestrian environments aimed to attract and retain jobs and employment uses including in Employment Areas within major transit station areas. - e.
+Policies to enhance connectivity and customer experience including design elements to assist with wayfinding and defining gateways/entrances to station stops; - f.
+Planning for commuter pick-up/drop-off areas within major transit station areas integrated into development, where appropriate; - g.
+Connections to local and regional transit services within major transit station areas to support transit service integration, where appropriate; - h.
+Policies that prohibit the establishment of land uses and built forms that would adversely affect the achievement of the minimum density targets prescribed in Appendix 2; - Residents to jobs ratio targets to ensure live work opportunities and an appropriate balance of jobs to population; - j.
+Affordable housing targets with a minimum requirement that 35% of new housing units in major transit station areas be affordable, to offer a range of compact housing forms and tenures, and intrinsically affordable units for low- and moderate-income households; and - k.
+Policies that support implementation of inclusionary zoning. - 4.4.43 That the following stations are not protected major transit station areas per the Planning Act as locations and boundaries require finalization, further approvals and protection through an amendment to the Plan in consultation with local municipalities: - a.
+GO train stations at Mulock GO in Newmarket, Kirby GO in Vaughan and Gormley GO in Richmond Hill; and - b.
+Preliminary stations along Jane Street. - 4.4.44 To collaborate between public and private sectors, where possible, such as joint development projects within major transit station areas. - 4.4.45 That development applications along Regional Corridors outside of MTSAs shall have regard to local context and impact on achieving the Regional intensification hierarchy outlined in policy 4.1.3. - 4.4.46 That the scale and form of development along the Yonge Street Regional Corridor where it traverses the Oak Ridges Moraine address the local context, features and functions of the Oak Ridges Moraine to the satisfaction of the local municipality.

-4.4.3 LOCAL CENTRES and CORRIDORS
+LOCAL CENTRES and CORRIDORS